Many Children with Mental Health Conditions Are Treated Only by Primary Care Providers

-A new study, published in Pediatrics, finds that many children with ADHD are treated solely by primary-care providers (PCP), who may be more likely to prescribe medication rather than use behavioral therapy or other treatment strategies.
+A study published in Pediatrics finds that many children with ADHD are treated solely by primary-care providers (PCP), who may be more likely to prescribe medication rather than use behavioral therapy or other treatment strategies.

-The study examined how children with mental health conditions, such as bipolar disorder, depression, or ADHD are treated in the United States.
+The study examined how children with mental health conditions are treated in the United States.
 Researchers looked at data from the 2008-2011 Medical Expenditure Panel Survey (MEPS), an annual nationwide survey about health-care expenditures across the country.
 Researchers focused on children and young adults between the ages of two and 21 who had had outpatient visits for existing mental health problems.
 Researchers examined whether the children had visited a PCP, a psychiatrist, a psychologist, or a licensed social worker.

 The results showed that 34.8 percent of children with mental health conditions saw only their PCP, with no consultation by a mental health professional.
 When the data was narrowed to children with ADHD, the number grew: approximately 42 percent saw only their PCP rather than a psychiatrist alone or a combination of health-care professionals.
 For the most part, the stats held up across racial and economic strata.
 However, children living at 100 to 200 percent of the poverty level were over three times as likely to see a PCP as they were a psychiatrist or other mental health specialist.